Czhuofu/RetroSomV2/README.md

 The input file for this pipeline is a Bam file.
 If the size of the Bam file you input is greater than 200G, please split it and name it with a suffix of - and a number.

 For example: bigbam.bam &rarr; bigbam-1.bam bigbam-2.bam bigbam-3.bam ... (start from 1)
 Recommend using samtools split for split.
+If you only have one Bam file, please also add the -1 suffix to the bam file.

 ### Analyze control first